 From Charlie and the Chocolate Factory to James and the Giant Peach, Roald Dahl certainly knew how to weave food into his stories.
 The fudgey chocolate cake in Matilda has captured the imaginations of kids (and adults) for decades, and who hasn't wished that Everlasting Gobstoppers really existed?

 JK Rowling brought us wonderfully imaginative treats in Harry Potter (who could forget butter beer, or every-flavour jelly beans?).
 And, of course, Alice in Wonderland has inspired countless 'Mad Hatter' themed tea parties.

 If you want to celebrate your favourite book with a spectacular cake, or just a simple snack, boy do we have some ideas for you...

 Harry potter sorting hat muffins

 How cute are these muffins?
 The (talking) Sorting Hat in Harry Potter assigns each and every student to a different house – hence the fillings of these cupcakes reference the Hogwarts house colours.
 We'll go for a Gryffindor muffin, thanks!

 No baking is involved in making these little snacks, which pay homage to The Very Hungry Caterpillar.
 In fact, they're very quick and very easy to assemble, using just celery, grapes, soft cheese, chives and (of course) edible eyes!

 Roald Dahl’s Matilda cake

 “I'm wondering what to read next."
 Matilda said.
-"I've finished all the children's books.”
-You won't be stuck for things to read with this magical book-covered cake creation which is filled to the brim with novels.
-The showstopper is made up of three cakes piled on top of each other and then it's up to you to put those icing skills to the test.
+"I've finished all the children's books."
+This magical book-covered cake creation is made up of three cakes piled on top of each other – then it's up to you to put those icing skills to the test.